FabPei/ppt-shortcuts/README.md

 I am happy to receive feature requests and code contributions!
 Let's make the best toolbar together.
 For feature requests please create new issue and label it as an enhancement (https://github.com/iappyx/Instrumenta/issues/new/choose).

 - If you want to contribute, please make sure that the code can be freely used as open source code.
 Please only update the files in /src/.
 For security reasons I will not accept updated .exe files.
-- If you want to share your csv-file, please add it to /shared-shortcuts/
+- If you want to share your shortcut csv-file, please add it to /shared-shortcuts/
 - If you like this Instrumenta & Instrumenta Keys, please let me and the community know how you are using this in your daily work: https://github.com/iappyx/Instrumenta/discussions/5